 notify the Operator of the details of any changes that the Commonwealth considers are reasonably required to the draft remediation plan; or

 reject the draft remediation plan if the Commonwealth, acting reasonably, considers that the draft remediation plan is unsatisfactory having regard to the nature of the Significant Event and the likelihood that the draft remediation plan could address the matters raised by the Significant Event.
-If this applies, the Commonwealth will notify the Operator in writing of that fact, and that the failure to provide a satisfactory remediation plan will be considered to be a breach of this section 5.5, including for the purposes of clause 27.2 in which case the Commonwealth may terminate this Agreement in accordance with clause 27.2.
+If this applies, the Commonwealth will notify the Operator in writing of that fact, and that the failure to provide a satisfactory remediation plan will be a failure to comply in a material respect with an obligation under this Agreement for the purposes of clause 22.2(e).

-Without limiting its other obligations under this Agreement, the Operator must comply with the approved remediation plan.
+Without limiting its other obligations under this Agreement, the Operator must comply with the approved remediation plan or approved resubmitted remediation plan.

 The Operator must provide reports and other information about the Operator's progress in implementing the approved remediation plan as reasonably requested by the Commonwealth and within the time reasonably requested by the Commonwealth.

-A failure by the Operator to comply with its obligations under this section 5 will be a failure to comply in a material respect with an obligation under this Agreement for the purposes of clause 27.2.
+A failure by the Operator to comply with its obligations under this section 5 will be a failure to comply in a material respect with an obligation under this Agreement for the purposes of clause 22.2(e).

 General